KarTrak: Implementation

+Demise

 The AAR had recognized from their field tests that periodic inspection and label maintenance would be requirements to maintain a high level of label readability.
 Regulations were instituted for label inspection and repair whenever a railcar was in the repair shop, which on average happened every two years.
 The maintenance program never gained sufficient compliance.
 Without maintenance, the read rate failed to improve, and the KarTrak system was abandoned by 1977.

-Because of this failure, the railroad industry did not seriously search for another system to identify railcars until the mid-1980s.
+Even towards the end of and after the demise of KarTrak, development of improvements based on the system did continue, with three patents being issued in 1976, 1977 and 1982 that were based on the KarTrak technology, one for a variable label that could signal an issue with car, like a refrigerator car that was too warm, a self cleaning ACI label, and a three-dimensional 'optical target' as another attempt to eliminate the known issue with dirty labels.

+In November 1977, the Association of American Railroads released a short white paper that flagged several problems with KarTrak: Frequent inaccuracies in data, ACI labels reaching the end of their life span and requiring replacement, and lack of universal adoption within the railroad industry.
+A weighted ballot would be conducted of all interchange railroads, weighted based on ownership of railcars, to if the ACI requirements would be eliminated.
+The result of this ballot was to eliminate the requirement to install ACI labels.
+The decision was overwhelming, with a 5 to 1 margin.
+Despite claiming in their white paper that the dissatisfaction with ACI "would not mean the railroad industry was taking a step backward in car utilization, or operating efficiency or in the adoption of modern technology." of this failure, the railroad industry did not seriously search for another system to identify railcars until the mid-1980s.

 Design

 Tags and label design

 KarTrak ACI tags consisted of a plate with 13 horizontal labels put in a vertical arrangement that are also understood as data lines, which could have 13 different forms.
-These labels, or symbols, stand for the single digits 0-9, the number 10 as an extra feature for the checksum line, and the "START" and "STOP" labels that gave reference to the vertical line position of the tag.
-Present day available depictions of the labels do often name the upper color first and then the lower color.
+These labels, or symbols, stand for the single digits 0–9, the number 10 as an extra feature for the checksum line, and the "START" and "STOP" labels that gave reference to the vertical line position of the tag.
+Modern depictions of the labels often name the upper color first and then the lower color.

-In practice people found that there was a significant number of cases where the label set was not done correctly or the label application had errors such as a 180° rotation of it - whilst as a rule of thumbs the blue stripes of START and STOP would have been needed to point to the left with a to-the-middle-of-the-tag orientation.
-Especially the color selection and sequence ordering of STOP seems to be the subject of such errors leading to decoding errors and needs for decoder workarounds for the field that effectively weakened the system.
-Even some early times advertisement materials exposed such flaws.
-Also its said that checksum labels had been wrong sometimes, and even the label set itself had some variations in respect to the imprinted number.
+In practice people found that there were a significant number of cases where the label set was not done correctly or a label was applied incorrectly, such as being rotated by 180°.
+(The blue stripes of START and STOP lanels should to point to the left, such that the blue stripe is oriented toward the center of the label set.)
+In particular, the STOP labels appeared to be the subject of such errors, leading to decoding errors and the need for decoder workarounds in the field that effectively weakened the system.
+Even some early advertising materials exposed such flaws.